ajquick/array-sanitization/README.md

 Specific ruleset examples can be found in the ```SanitizationTest.php``` file.
 For more advanced rulesets, view the [README.md](https://github.com/multidimension-al/array-validation/blob/master/README.md) from our [Array Validation](https://github.com/multidimension-al/array-validation) library.

+# Contributing

+We appreciate all help in improving this library by either adding functions or improving existing functionality.
+If you do want to add to our library, please ensure you use PSR-2 formatting and add unit testing for all added functions.

+Feel free to fork and submit a pull request!

 # License